 We end our journey through ancient Ireland with another magnificent stone circle at Glandore in County Cork.
 Drombeg stone circle perches on the edge of a lush valley with beautiful views of the Atlantic Ocean.
 The circle of 17 standing stones is also locally known as the Druid’s Altar.
 Excavation revealed that an urn had been buried in the center of the circle.
 It is dated between 153 BC and 127AD.

-Thanks so much for joining me on the road.
+Thanks so much for dropping by.
 I hope the sun is shining wherever you are!

 Take care of yourselves and each other,